BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 #### 1. Get recipient address
-You need a valid address to send bitcoin to.
+The sender needs a valid address for the payment to be sent to.
 This can be shared by the recipient as a QR code, in plain text or as a payment link.

 #### 2. Creation
-The wallet application guides the user through collecting the required information (address and amount), and any optional information (what coins to send, fee options).
+The wallet application guides the sender through collecting the required information (address and amount), and any optional configurations (which coins to send, fee options) in order to create a transaction.

 #### 3. Signing
-The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input address(es) to be valid.
-The signing is often done in the same application and at the same time as the creation, but this does not have to be the case.
+The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input [address(es)]({{ '/guide/glossary/#address' | relative_url }}) to be valid.
+The signing is often done in the same application after the transaction has created and configured, but this does not have to be the case.

 #### 4. Broadcasting
 The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.